cardanoz/drep/constitution/constitution203.md

 of all immutable relevant off-chain documentation.
 Each proposal shall provide sufficient rationale, including at minimum: a title, abstract, justification, and relevant supporting materials.

 The content of every on-chain governance action must be identical to the final off-chain version of the proposed action.

 "Hard Fork Initiation" and "Parameter Update" actions shall undergo sufficient technical review and scrutiny as mandated by the Guardrails to ensure that the governance action does not endanger the security, functionality, performance or long-term sustainability of the Cardano Blockchain.

 On-chain governance actions should address their expected impact on the Cardano Blockchain ecosystem.

 ### Section 5 "Treasury Withdrawals" Action Standards

-Every request to withdraw funds from the Cardano Blockchain treasury must include a defined oversight and auditing process.
-The "Treasury Withdrawals" action must meet at least all of the following requirements:
+"Treasury Withdrawals" action must meet all of the following requirements:

-Requirement 1 This process shall designate one or more administrators responsible for monitoring how the funds are used, and ensuring the deliverables are achieved.

-Requirement 2 Independent auditors must be appointed to conduct periodic independent audits.

-Requirement 3 Oversight metrics for tracking the use of the withdrawn funds must be implemented.

-Requirement 4 Contractual obligations governing the use of ada received from the Cardano Blockchain treasury shall include dispute-resolution provisions, and the specific provisions to be applied must be described within the treasury-withdrawal governance action.
+Requirement 1 Contractual obligations governing the use of ada received from the Cardano Blockchain treasury shall include dispute-resolution provisions, and the specific provisions to be applied must be described within the treasury-withdrawal governance action.

-Requirement 5 Any ada received from a Cardano Blockchain treasury withdrawal, so long as such ada is being held directly or indirectly by an administrator prior to further disbursement, must be kept in one or more separate accounts that can be audited by the Cardano Community, and such accounts shall not be delegated to an SPO but must be delegated to the predefined auto abstain voting option.

-Requirement 6 Net Change Limit must be set and Treasury withdrawals must not exceed the Net Change Limit for that period.
+Requirement 2 Net Change Limit must be set and Treasury withdrawals must not exceed the Net Change Limit for that period.

-Requirement 7 One or more optional approval conditions may be proposed and set via an Info Action approved by at least 67% of the active DRep voting stake.
+Requirement 3 One or more optional approval conditions may be proposed and set via an Info Action approved by at least 67% of the active DRep voting stake.
 Any such condition shall either automatically expire 146 Epochs (approximately two years) after the date it is set, or may be revoked earlier via a separate Info Action approved by a majority of the active DRep voting stake.

-Requirement 8 A roadmap that includes the applicable period of the treasury withdrawal must be approved by the DReps via an Info Action with a threshold of greater than 50% of the active voting stake.
+Requirement 4 A roadmap that includes the applicable period of the treasury withdrawal must be approved by the DReps via an Info Action with a threshold of greater than 50% of the active voting stake.
 Treasury withdrawals must not be executed unless such a roadmap has been approved.
 The specific content of the treasury withdrawal need not align with the details of the approved roadmap.

+Requirement 5 For treasury withdrawals exceeding 1,000,000 ada in a single governance action, the following additional requirements must all be met:

+5.1 This process shall designate one or more administrators responsible for monitoring how the funds are used, and ensuring the deliverables are achieved.

+5.2 Independent auditors must be appointed to conduct periodic independent audits.

+5.3 Oversight metrics for tracking the use of the withdrawn funds must be implemented.

+5.4 Any ada received from a Cardano Blockchain treasury withdrawal, so long as such ada is being held directly or indirectly by an administrator prior to further disbursement, must be kept in one or more separate accounts that can be audited by the Cardano Community, and such accounts shall not be delegated to an SPO but must be delegated to the predefined auto abstain voting option.

 ## ARTICLE III.
 CONSTITUTIONAL COMMITTEE